data61/PSL/README.md

 We presented the final goal of this project at [AITP2017](http://aitp-conference.org/2017/).
 Our position paper "Towards Smart Proof Search for Isabelle" is available at [arXiv](https://arxiv.org/abs/1701.03037).

-We are currently developing ``MiLkMaId``, an extension to `PSL` to improve its proof automation.
-Our position paper "Towards Machine Learning Mathematical Induction" is available at [arXiv](https://arxiv.org/abs/1812.04088).
-This abstract is under review at [AITP2019](http://aitp-conference.org/2019/).
+We are currently developing ``MeLoId``, an extension to `PSL` to improve its proof automation.
+Our position paper "Towards Machine Learning Induction" is available at [arXiv](https://arxiv.org/abs/1812.04088).
+We presented this abstract at [AITP2019](http://aitp-conference.org/2019/) and [LiVe2019](https://www7.in.tum.de/~kretinsk/LiVe2019.html).

 ## Citation
 - **PSL**: